ADSL broadband

 ADSL+, also known as ADSL2, is the second generation of ADSL.
 It offers twice the bandwidth along the same traditional copper phonelines that a standard ADSL connection uses.
 This means that you can get speeds of up to 24Mbps.

-One thing to remember is that this ADSL+ tech is only at its best over shorter distances.
-Remember when we talked about how your internet speed drops over the length of the phoneline?
+ADSL+ tech is only at its best over shorter distances.
+We mentioned above how your internet speed drops over the length of the phoneline.
 ADSL+ operates at a much higher frequency to achieve the faster speeds.
-This means that the drop off in speed is more noticeable over longer distances, so you’ll only notice the true benefits if you live closer to the street cabinet.
+This means that the drop-off in speed is more noticeable over longer distances, so you’ll only notice the true benefits if you live closer to the street cabinet.

 Do I need a microfilter for ADSL?